+FRITDA EDITO A PAGE AND A PAG

+EBITDA Earnings Before Interest, Taxes, Depreciation and Amortization and it is useful to determine the company's operating Net income + Taxes

+For the last four completed quarters

++ Interests paid

+performance. - Interests received

++ Depreciation and amortization

+- Positive currency revaluation

++ Negative currency revaluation

+- Positive revaluation of assets

++ Negative revaluation of assets

+CFO Cash Flow from Operations Net income

-Indicator Definition Formula of calculation EBITDA For the last four completed quarters Earnings Before Interest, Taxes, Depreciation and Amortization and it is useful to determine the company's operating performance.
-Net income + Interests paid - Interests received + Depreciation and amortization - Positive currency revaluation + Negative currency revaluation - Positive revaluation of assets + Negative revaluation of assets CFO For the last completed year or for the last four completed quarters (for the assessment according to IFRS) or if the Cash Flow Statement is available on a quarterly basis Cash Flow from Operations after taxes, interest paid and changes in the working capital is the amount of cash the company generates from operating activities.
-Net income + Depreciation and amortization + Change in AR + Change in Inventory + Change in AP + Impairment of goodwill and intangibles + Change in other operating assets and liabilities CAPEX For the last completed year or for the last four completed quarters (for the assessment according to IFRS) or if the Cash Flow Statement is available on a quarterly basis Capital expenditures / acquisition of fixed assets are the funds used by the company in order to buy or maintain equipment, property and other fixed assets.
-Correspondent line from the Cash Flow statement from the Cash Flow from Investment Activity FCF For the last completed year or for the last four completed quarters (for the assessment according to IFRS) or if the Cash Flow Statement is available on a quarterly basis Operating cash flow after taxes, interests paid, changes in working capital, capital investments and dividends paid FCF = CFO - CAPEX - dividends paid
+For the last completed year or after taxes, interest paid and changes in the working + Depreciation and amortization

+for the last four completed quarters (for the assessment capital is the amount of + Change in AR

+according to IFRS) or if the Cash Flow Statement is available on a quarterly basis cash the company generates from operating activities. + Change in Inventory

++ Change in AP

++ Impairment of goodwill and intangibles

++ Change in other operating assets and liabilities

+CAPEX For the last completed year or for the last four completed quarters (for the assessment according to IFRS) or if the Cash Flow Statement is available on a quarterly basis Capital expenditures / acquisition of fixed assets are the funds used by the company in order to buy or maintain equipment, property and other fixed assets.
+Correspondent line from the Cash Flow statement from the Cash Flow from Investment Activity

+FCF For the last completed year or for the last four completed quarters (for the assessment according to IFRS) or if the Cash Flow Statement is available on a quarterly basis Operating cash flow after taxes, interests paid, changes in working capital, capital investments and dividends paid FCF = CFO - CAPEX - dividends paid